ndierckx/NOVOLoci/README.md

 If you do need to phase accuratly and you have HiFi or R10 ONT data, it is adviced to use Hifiasm, as it is has a much shorter runtime.

-Both HiFi and ONT reads can be used seperatly or combined.

 Currently it is only available for Nanopore, PacBio and hybrid options will be available soon.

 ## Cite